-Instead of cancelling an event, more and more organisers are deciding to postpone instead.
-Not only will making this decision help you stay on course, it’ll ensure you have time to evaluate and plan an even better experience.
-Here are a few simple pointers for postponing an event while managing expectations, as well as keeping your guests informed and engaged.
+Postponing your event will not only help you stay on course, but will also ensure that you have time to evaluate and, ultimately, plan an even better experience.
+Here are a few simple pointers for how to reschedule an event while managing expectations and keeping guests engaged.

 1. Inform your service providers of your plan to postpone

 Your attendees won’t be the only community to be impacted – it’s likely that your contracts and relationships with your vendors will be immediately affected by the postponement.
-Though they may already be preparing for a change of plans, you’ll need to communicate quickly so you can discuss alternatives that are fair to everyone.
-Start here:
+At this point, most vendors will be better prepared to deal with a change of plans, but you’ll need to communicate quickly so that you can discuss alternatives that are fair to everyone.

-- Give notice as soon as possible: Some service providers only allow rescheduling within a certain amount of time before the event date.
-24 hours is generally considered the minimum amount of notice, but more advance notice is expected if you know sooner.
+- Give notice as soon as possible: This might mean as soon as government guidelines are announced – 24 hours is generally considered the minimum amount of notice, but more advance notice is expected if you know sooner.

 2. Inform your partners and speakers

-The team you’ve organised to speak, perform, or roll out sponsor brand activations at your event will need to make adjustments to their accommodation, so the faster you can help them get re-accommodated the better.
+The team you’ve organised to speak, perform, or roll out sponsor brand activations at your event will need to make adjustments to their timetables, so the faster you can let them know what’s going on, the better.
 Add these things to your to-do list:

 3. Make the rescheduling announcement publicly and privately

-Now that you’ve stopped the sale of new tickets, you can tackle updating your ticket holders.
+Now that you’ve stopped the sale of new tickets, you can tackle updating ticket-holders by writing an effective event rescheduled announcement.
 Communicating changes swiftly and clearly will help to relay your commitment to attendees and instil trust in your event brand.
-Make sure to include the following:

-Once you’ve crafted a solid message, announce the postponement across all possible promotional channels.
-For example:
+Once you’ve crafted a solid message, announce the postponement across all possible promotional channels:

 - Email: Reach out to everyone who has purchased tickets to update them on your event postponement.